jmpinney/jmpinney.github.io/README.md

-Created with jekyll and github pages using https://tinylytics.app/ for analytics
+created with jekyll and github pages\
+using https://tinylytics.app/ for analytics